Australian Transport Officers' Federation: History

 The Federation was formed in 1924 through the merger of the Railway and Tramway Officers' Association, based in NSW, and the Victorian Railways Administrative Officers' and Clerks' Association.
 The NSW body had been founded in 1913, while Victorian association had been registered in February 1921 following a High Court decision that gave workers in "state instrumentalities" access to the Commonwealth Arbitration Court.
 The association sought to represent the interests of railway officers as distinct from railway workers more broadly.
 The association sought to form a national union and formed agreements with similar unions in other states, which applied for federal registration as the Federation of Salaried Officers of Railways Commissioners.
 It met fierce opposition from the union movement, resulting in the case lingering before the industrial registrar for three years.
 The union argued that a separate union was necessary because officers in responsible positions having to be part of a general organisation would "result in a complete subversion of discipline" and the Australian Railways Union was "inclined to support affiliations with which responsible officers should not be associated".

 The union was eventually registered federally in September 1924 and was headquartered in Sydney.
 O. A. Meyer, the president of the NSW Railway and Tramway Officers' Association, became the union's president, while P. Hunt was general secretary.
 In November 1925, when it held its first triennial conference, it had 5300 members in New South Wales, 1000 in South Australia and 850 in Victoria, and were attempting to convince state organisations in Queensland, Tasmania and Western Australia to join.
 The union spoke openly about what they viewed as their need to remain non-political and non-partisan because of their "duty to comply with the directions and tender loyal service to whatever Government might be in power".
 The union initially barred women from joining, objecting to women being appointed to positions that had been previously occupied by men.
 In 1928 announced its opposition to the employment of women for other than mechanical office work, and in 1931 it advocated female typists being fired before male clerks faced further rationing.
-In the mid-1930s, the union began campaigning for an that appointments and promotions should be determined by an appointments board with an independent chairman, in response to widespread discontent with the process then in use.
+In the mid-1930s, the union began campaigning for appointments and promotions to be determined by an appointments board with an independent chairman, in response to widespread discontent with the process then in use.
 The union adamantly opposed strike action in the 1946 Victorian railway strike, and claimed to have recruited new members from the Australian Railways Union in the aftermath.